Azure/azure-functions-redis-extension/README.md

   - Default: 10
 - (optional) `DeleteAfterProcess`: If the listener will delete the stream entries after the function runs.
   - Default: false
-- (optional) `ConsumerGroup`: The name of the consumer group that the function will use.
-  - Default: "AzureFunctionRedisExtension"

 #### Avaiable Output Types
 - [`StackExchange.Redis.StreamEntry`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/APITypes/StreamEntry.cs): The value returned by `StackExchange.Redis`.